roundfly/BuildTime/README.md

 This document provides an acceptance criteria for build time sanitization, it attempts to bestow best practices and guidelines for producing optimized code without sacrificing brevity.
 It is a living document which is susceptible to change.

-### Prefer string interpolation over concatenation
+### Consider using string interpolation over concatenation

 Concatenating strings via the + operator is much less efficient than returning a string literal with interpolated values, this cost is inherent with the complexities of Unicode as well as having to resolve operator overloading.